Arshdeep Singh: Playing style

 Arshdeep has received praise from former India cricketers Sunil Gavaskar and Sachin Tendulkar.
 Tendulkar commended Arshdeep for being balanced, committed, and having the right mindset for T20 cricket.
 He stated, "What I really like is that if Arshdeep has a plan, he commits to it and that is really, really important in this format as batters are going out and playing those extra shots and some innovative ones.
 So if you have a plan, commit to it."

-Gavaskar praised Arshdeep’s ability to swing the ball and his temperament, comparing him to Jasprit Bumrah, and said, "I do believe that he, like Bumrah, can be a very, very good bowler in red-ball cricket as well.
+Gavaskar praised Arshdeep's ability to swing the ball and his temperament, comparing him to Jasprit Bumrah, and said, "I do believe that he, like Bumrah, can be a very, very good bowler in red-ball cricket as well.
 Because if he can move the white ball so well, just imagine what he can do with the red ball.
 So I think the selection committee would do very well to look at him as an option for the red-ball game as well."

+Arshdeep has earned recognition from fellow fast bowlers, including Kagiso Rabada, Lockie Ferguson, and Marco Jansen, as well.
+Rabada described him as the best death bowler in the IPL when they played together in 2022.
+Ferguson said, “I'm in awe of Arshdeep, really.
+He's an exceptional bowler... he absolutely loves fast bowling.
+He loves bowling at the death.
+He loves bowling with a new ball.
+He's hungry for the ball.”
+Jansen, who has also been Arshdeep's new-ball partner at Punjab Kings, remarked, “I really enjoyed working with him.
+I didn't expect him to be so open about sharing local knowledge—how wickets behave, what the ball does—but his inputs were very, very helpful.”

 Arshdeep has credited yoga and meditation with helping him stay calm and maintain mental clarity in high-pressure situations.
 He has expressed appreciation for all the guidance and support he has received from captain Rohit Sharma, former coach Rahul Dravid, and fellow fast bowler Jasprit Bumrah.
-He has also spoken very favourably about his early coaching under Jaswant Rai, as well as his association with former Punjab Kings bowling coach Damien Wright.
+He has spoken very favourably about his early coaching under Jaswant Rai, as well as his association with former Punjab Kings bowling coach Damien Wright.

+He has also spoken about Morné Morkel helping him in his quest to become a more aware, proactive, and adaptable fast bowler in T20 cricket.